 - Ongoing evaluation of the effects of supervision

-Small Group Supervision.
-Some supervision may be conducted in small groups.
-Small groups are interactive meetings in which 2-10 RBTs who share similar experiences participate.
-If non-RBTs are present during the meeting, their participation should be limited so as to increase the interaction opportunities of supervisees.
+Group Supervision.
+Some supervision may be conducted in groups.
+Groups are interactive meetings in which 2-10 RBTs who share similar experiences participate.
+If non-RBTs are present during the meeting, their participation should be limited so as to increase the interaction opportunities of trainees.

 Non-practicing RBTs.
 If an RBT is not currently providing behavior analytic services, then the monthly supervision is not required in order to maintain the credential.
 However, the RBT must still complete annual renewals in order to maintain the credential.